Vendicated/Vencord/CONTRIBUTING.md

-# Contributing to Vencord
+# Contributing to Tallycord

-Vencord is a community project and welcomes any kind of contribution from anyone!
+Tallycord is a community project and welcomes any kind of contribution from anyone!

 We have development documentation for new contributors, which can be found at <https://docs.vencord.dev>.